ily-xo/SQL/README.md

 # Welcome to My SQL Portfolio

 Welcome to my SQL portfolio!
 I am a first-generation woman in technology + science, who is self-taught in SQL.
-I have dedicated my time to build my SQL skills through certifications offered by Analytics Mentor, MyEducator, Udacity, and further resources.
+I have dedicated my time to build my SQL skills through certifications offered by Analytics Mentor, MyEducator, and Udacity.

 ## About Me